 Now let’s chitty chatty and talk wacky about wool vs acrylic.
 Whaaaaa?
 How to decide?

 Pick out whatever yarn tickles your fancy.
 I looked for soft chunky yarns in soft soothing colours.
 Some are knit blends of cotton, acrylics and wool.
 The type of wool matters, peeps.
 Wool is faboosh if it’s not the itchy wool, don’tcha think?
 You never want to make a torture chamber blanket.

-Note: When you make this blanket with the Colorways wool, you only need to double the strands rather than triple strands.
+Note: When you make this blanket with this merino wool, you only need to double the strands rather than triple strands.
 The merino wool was thick enough to get away with only having to double it.
 Woot woot!
 More on that triple strand thing in a sec.

 ~ Yarns ~